jpthiele/dealii-Wiki/MacOSX.md

 	/Applications/deal.II.app/Contents/Resources/examples/

 This application is always built with the latest version of the MacOS X operating system, and with the latest version of XCode.
-See instructions below to make sure your system is compatbile with the binary application.
+See instructions below to make sure your system is compatible with the binary application.

-If you have a Mac with clang version lower than 6.1.0, then you can try with the the precompiled image named `deal.II.8.3.0.nocxx14.dmg` which may work on your system.

 ## Detailed instructions:

 1. Install xcode from the app store.
 You might need to install the command line tools.
-Open a terminal and make sure "clang" does not report "command not found".
+Open a terminal and make sure "clang --version" does not report "command not found".
 You might need to run

         xcode-select --install